Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Introduction

-There is a rich body of literature dealing with the analytical and computational modeling of molecular interactions between arbitrarily shaped, solid bodies in 3D space~\cite{Argento1997,Sauer2007a,Sauer2009a,Sauer2013,Fan2015,Du2019,Mergel2019}.
-A direct evaluation of the interaction potential between two general bodies in 3D space would require to integrate molecule densities over their volumes, leading to a sixfold integral (two nested 3D integrals) that has to be solved numerically.
-Even though dimensionally reduced models have been derived that are tailored for short-ranged interactions of such general-shaped 3D bodies and, thus, only require a numerical integration across the interacting surfaces, the solution of the remaining fourfold integral in combination with the sharp gradients characterizing these short-ranged interaction forces is still too demanding from a computational point of view to simulate representative 3D systems of curved slender fibers, which necessitates the development of reduced-order models for slender fibers that consistently account for their molecular interactions.
-While there is a large number of articles~\cite{wriggers1997,litewka2005,durville2010,Kulachenko2012,Chamekh2014,GayNeto2016a,Konyukhov2016,Weeger2017,meier2016,Meier2017a} focusing on macroscale contact interaction between slender fibers respectively beams, comparable formulations for microscale molecular interactions are still missing.
+There are many contributions that focus on the modeling of molecular interactions between arbitrarily shaped, solid bodies in 3D space~\cite{Argento1997,Sauer2007a,Sauer2009a,Sauer2013,Fan2015,Du2019,Mergel2019}.
+However, the direct evaluation of the interaction potential between two general bodies in 3D space requires to integrate molecule densities over their volumes, generally leading to a sixfold integral (two nested 3D integrals) that has to be solved numerically.
+For the simulation of representative, i.e., sufficiently large, 3D systems of slender fibers more efficient reduced-order models are needed that still account for the molecular interactions in a consistent manner.
+While there is a large number of articles~\cite{durville2010,Kulachenko2012,Meier2017b,wriggers1997,litewka2005,Chamekh2014,GayNeto2016a,Konyukhov2016,Weeger2017,meier2016,Meier2017, bosten2022mortar} considering macroscale contact interaction between slender fibers respectively beams, comparable formulations for microscale molecular interactions are still missing to a large extent.
 Important steps into this direction have been made by the works~\cite{Sauer2009,Sauer2014,Schmidt2015}, however limited to the interaction of fibers respectively beams with a rigid half-space.